thenumbernine/http-lua/README.md

 `lua path/to/http.lua`

-or you can set the `LUAHTTP_DIR` variable and copy the lhttp.bat file to some executable directory and use:
+or you can set the `LUAHTTP_DIR` variable to wherever the rockspec is installed, and copy the lhttp.bat file to some executable directory and use:

 `lhttp`